Thunder and lightning are two of the most awe-inspiring natural phenomena. Who doesn’t love a good thunder and lightning storm?

 10. “Lightning” by The Glorious Sons

-The Glorious Sons explore the allure of recklessness and risk-taking in their song “Lightning”.
-The lyrics capture the excitement and recklessness of living life on the edge, where anything can happen.
-The song is a reminder that there is no greater thrill than embracing danger and uncertainty.
+This song explores the allure of recklessness and risk-taking.
+The lyrics capture the excitement of living life on the edge, where anything can happen.

 11. “Thunder and Lightning” by Phil Collins